LiorKogan/V1/README.md

 ![V1](Pictures/Q303.png)

-_**Q186:** Any dragon that Balerion froze more than ten times for less than ten minutes, and at least once for ten minutes or more_
+_**Q186:** Any dragon Balerion froze more than ten times for less than ten minutes, and at least once for ten minutes or more_

 ![V1](Pictures/Q186.png)

-_**Q99:** Any dragon that Balerion froze more than ten times for less than ten minutes, and not once for ten minutes or more_ (two versions)
+_**Q99:** Any dragon Balerion froze more than ten times for less than ten minutes, and not once for ten minutes or more_ (two versions)

 ![V1](Pictures/Q099-1.png)